phamtrongthang123/myblog/content/post/2019-07-22-come-back-and-change-the-way-writing-blog.md

 Little changes, I have just deleted my old repo, move content folder to another repo, using blogdown this time, deploy on netlify.com

 Well that's all.
-The only reason I came back is working on my new series, called TIL.
-Hopefully it helps me 'remember'.
+The only reason I came back is my condition got worse.
+Hopefully it helps me 'remember' like I thought.